hpkv-io/websocket-client/sdk/node/README.md

 #### Notes

 1. **Real-time Notifications**: The subscription system will notify clients of any changes to monitored keys, regardless of how the change was made:
-   - Changes through WebSocket API
+   - Changes applied through WebSocket API
-   - Changes through REST API
+   - Changes applied through REST API

 2. **Access Pattern**: The `accessPattern` parameter in token generation restricts which keys the token can perform operations on.
 This pattern is a regex that validates keys for all operations except subscription notifications.
 You can generate tokens that allow operations on specific keys, or deny operations on any key or allow operations on all keys.